#2 Starting a business in Bristol

 Why should you start a business in Bristol?

-Taking the title from Manchester, Bristol has ranked first place in the Start-up Cities Index 2015 thanks to its skilled labour force, above average business survival rates, broadband speeds, and, most significantly, its burgeoning start-up community (2,795 start-ups launched in the capital in 2016).
+Pipped to the post by Edinburgh, Bristol has ranked second place in the Start-up Cities Index 2017 thanks to its skilled labour force, above average business survival rates, broadband speeds, and, most significantly, its burgeoning start-up community (2,795 start-ups launched in the capital in 2016).

-In August of lsat yearr, serial entrepreneur Oli Barrett MBE made a case for Bristol as the city to start a business and, here at Startups.co.uk, we have to agree.
+Serial entrepreneur Oli Barrett MBE has previous made a case for Bristol as being one of the best cities to start a business and, here at Startups.co.uk, we have to agree.

 Aside from its green title, Bristol is known for being home to one of the UK’s busiest ports; Royal Portbury Docks.
 The Docks reaches over 42 million people and has become a central attraction for businesses looking to gain access to international markets.
 The port’s recent technological advancements have seen the rise of its commercial development Harbourside; a mixed-use retail site which offers office space and rental accommodation.
 Other areas in the city centre such as Queen Square, Lewins Mead and Clifton have also become increasingly popular with small businesses; particularly those in the media, IT, and public sector.